operator-framework/rukpak/CONTRIBUTING.md

 like fixing a typo in the documentation, do not require the creation of a new issue.

 Proposing larger changes to the RukPak project may require an enhancement proposal, or some documentation, before being considered.
+The maintainers typically use [HackMD](https://hackmd.io) to prepare small design drafts for any new features.
+These docs are linked in [the HackMD notes document](./docs/hackmd-notes.md).

 Any change to RukPak's existing behavior or features, APIs, or changes and additions to tests do not require an enhancement proposal.

 ## Contribution flow